Skip to main content

 Fix

 Never stack weaknesses.
-A short instruction MUST name specific constructs and go near the end of the file.
-An abstract instruction MUST use direct language, include multiple relevant terms, and be positioned last.
-Fixing ANY ONE weakness dramatically improves the instruction — but leaving multiple weaknesses is catastrophic.
-Elaborating with distinct relevant terms (not repetition) is the easiest fix.
+A short directive MUST name specific constructs and sit near the end of the file.
+A short constraint is the inverse: state the prohibited thing as an abstract category, since naming a forbidden construct anchors it.
+An abstract directive MUST use direct language, include multiple relevant terms, and sit last.
+Fixing any one weakness improves the instruction; leaving several stacked is the failure case.
+Elaborating a directive with distinct relevant terms is the easiest fix.

 Limitations